‘Bachelor In Paradise’ Jade and Tanner Tolbert Are Parents To A Beautiful Baby Girl

-Bachelor Nation watched as Jade Roper and Tanner Tolbert fell in love during Bachelor In Paradise, Season 2.
+Bachelor Nation watched as Jade Roper and Tanner Tolbert fell in love during Bachelor In Paradise Season 2.
 The beautiful brunette and tall, dark, and handsome gentleman made the perfect couple.
 Fans of The Bachelor franchise were excited when the happy couple went on to have a televised wedding on January 24, 2016.

-Jade was due in four more weeks so imagine the panic when she went into labor early Thursday morning.
+Jade was due in four more weeks, so imagine the panic when she went into labor early Thursday morning.
 The baby girl was born healthy and no issues, however.
-The beautiful bundle of joy weighed in at six pounds, eight ounces and is 20 inches tall.
-The proud new parents haven’t yet dropped any clues on the name they will give to their first child, but Jade has referred to her daughter as “baby Janner,”.
+The beautiful bundle of joy weighed in at 6 pounds 8 ounces and is 20 inches tall.
+The proud new parents haven’t yet dropped any clues on the name they will give to their first child, but Jade has referred to her daughter as “baby Janner.”

 The new mom has taken a moment to tweet about the birth of their daughter.
 Jade shared that the baby girl was doing great after being born early and on her own terms.
 They are gushing with pride over being new parents and their beautiful daughter.
 The pictures posted on the tweets are adorable.
 As a fan pointed out, the baby looks like Jade.